dermotreynolds/old.dermotreynolds.github.io/_posts/2017-04-12-5-simple-automated-release-pipeline.md

 ---
 layout: post
-title: "Azure DevOps: #5 Create a basic automated release Pipeline"
+title: "Create Visual Studio Team Services automated release Pipeline"
 date: 2017-04-24
 category: CI/CD

 ---

-The purpose of this series is to walk through how to create a CI/CD pipeline using:
-- Visual Studio
-- Visual Studio Team Services
-- Azure
-- Terraform
+This article is a walk through of setting up a Release Pipeline using Visual Studio Team Services.

-This uses the release that created during *Create a basic automated build Pipeline* article.
+This uses the release that created during *Create Visual Studio Team Services automated build Pipeline* article.

-## Create a new project in Visual Studio Team Services
+## Create a new release under your Visual Studio Team Services project

 - Create a new Release Pipeline.